 Jordan L. Shivers

 I am a Schmidt AI in Science Postdoctoral Fellow at the University of Chicago, where I am jointly mentored by Suri Vaikuntanathan and Aaron Dinner.
-Previously, I was supported by a Kadanoff-Rice Fellowship.
-I am broadly interested in the physics and engineering of active soft and biological matter.
+I am broadly interested in the physics and engineering of active soft and biological matter, and I tackle problems in this area using a combination of computer simulations, theoretical soft matter physics, and machine learning techniques, often in collaboration with experimental groups.

-I received a Ph.D. in Chemical and Biomolecular Engineering from Rice University in 2022, under the supervision of Fred MacKintosh, where I used theoretical and computational tools from soft matter and statistical physics to understand and predict the behavior of complex biological materials.
+I received a Ph.D. in Chemical and Biomolecular Engineering from Rice University in 2022, under the supervision of Fred MacKintosh.
+There, I used theoretical and computational tools from soft matter and statistical physics to model the mechanics and dynamics of disordered biological materials.

-In 2016, I received a B.S.E. with honors in Chemical and Biological Engineering from Princeton University, where I worked with Cliff Brangwynne to develop an experimental tool for characterizing the soft matter physics of membraneless organelles in the roundworm C. elegans.
+In 2016, I received a B.S.E. with honors in Chemical and Biological Engineering from Princeton University, where I worked with Cliff Brangwynne to develop a novel experimental technique to enable observing the viscoelastic behavior of biological condensates in developing nematodes.

 news

-Nov 2023 From Nov.
-4-26, I am visiting the Isaac Newton Institute at the University of Cambridge to participate in the program “New statistical physics in living matter: non equilibrium states under adaptive control”.
+04 Nov 2023 From Nov.
+4-26, I am visiting the Isaac Newton Institute at the University of Cambridge to participate in the program “New Statistical Physics in Living Matter.”

 1. nonaffinity_dynamics.png